jacobroufa/checks_0611-0117/README.md

 ## Data

 I have accounted for missing fields in the `VendorID` column, where employee IDs have been redacted.
-The result is available formatted and unformatted in the `output` folder.
-The formatted result was obtained by simply running the `checks.json` through `python -m json.tool`.
+The results are available in the `output` folder.
+Data has been split into two sets -- `vendor` and `employee`.

 ## Organization

-*TODO* : I need to organize this dataset by year.
-I need to filter the data into two separate sets from that point, one for employees and one for vendors.
+**TODO** : I need to organize this dataset by year.

 ## License